 The GTI comes in both three and five-door versions, so those needing the extra practicality that rear doors offer aren't left behind.
 There's no estate version just yet, unfortunately.
 Running costs are much better than they were before as well, and a wide range of finance offers on the car means it's more affordable than you might think - just ask your local dealer or go to the VW website.

 Really frugal buyers can go for the Golf GTD; its 2.0 TDI engine produces 181bhp, but it has more torque than the petrol car and the fuel economy figures are more favourable as well.
 The Volkswagen Golf GTI's insurance group has been lowered as well, thanks to extra safety systems on this new model.

 Engines, performance and drive

 With the optional adaptive dampers fitted, the VW Golf GTI is a very comfortable car on all but the roughest roads - it's an option we really recommend.
-In comfort mode it glides along so serenely that you’d never guess it features lower, stiffer suspension.
-Even without the upgrade, however, the Golf is one of the smoothest hot hatchbacks out there.
+In comfort mode the car glides along so serenely that you’d never guess it features lower, stiffer suspension than the regular hatch.
+Even without the adaptive damper upgrade, however, the Golf is one of the smoothest hot hatchbacks out there.

-This doesn't seem to compromise the handling, however - the GTI once again proves that it's a brilliant all-rounder with the standard set-up.
+It doesn't seem to compromise the handling either, as the GTI once again proves that it's a brilliant all-rounder with the standard set-up.
 The £980 Performance Pack is another great option to tick, adding a superb limited-slip differential that improves traction out of corners as well as delivering an extra 10bhp.